All Collections

 Running a sample response

-If prompted by Pabbly, it is a good idea to run a sample response to test the integration with the base app.
+If prompted by Pabbly, it's a good idea to run a sample response to test the integration with the base app.
 In the example below, I added a user to my WordPress site, and Pabbly displays the results.

 Adding the second app